xidameng/gcc_make_tutorial/readme.md

 # Objective

+1. add a new c file that implement functions for objective 2-4
-1. Read from res/wenben
+2. Read from res/wenben
-2. print out text in `wenben`
+3. print out text in `wenben`
-3. write a new string into this file
+4. write a new string into this file
-4. build target executable as printWenben.exe
+5. build target executable as printWenben.exe